youngde811/TheOffensiveBard/README.md

 ## iOS App

-**The Insolent Bard** (v1.7.0) delivers authentic Shakespearean insults with a modern, intuitive interface.
+**The Insolent Bard** (v1.8.0) delivers authentic Shakespearean insults with a modern, intuitive interface.

 ### Features

-- **Insult of the Hour** - Featured insult in elegant Old English font that updates hourly
+- **Insult of the Hour** - Featured insult in warm burgundy color, displayed in elegant Old English font
+- **Configurable Refresh** - Choose how often the featured insult updates: 5, 15, 30, or 60 minutes
 - **Share as Image** - Tap the featured insult or long-press easter eggs to share beautiful parchment-styled images
 - **Swipe Gestures** - Swipe left on any insult to reveal quick actions (favorite/unfavorite and share as image)
 - **Parchment Card Design** - Beautiful card-style list items with depth, shadows, and aged parchment background